flowtoolz/GetLaid/README.md

 }
 ~~~

+If you don't use `addForAutoLayout`, remember to set `translatesAutoresizingMaskIntoConstraints = false` on the views you incorporate in AutoLayout.

 There's also a helper function for adding a new layout guide to a view:

 ~~~swift
 let guide = view.addLayoutGuide()
 ~~~

+### Contrain Subviews and Layout Guides

+Almost all functions of GetLaid are called on objects of `UIView`, `NSView`, `UILayoutGuide` and `NSLayoutGuide`.
+Functions that constrain layout items to their parents are only available on the view classes.

+All the constraining functions have the prefix `constrain` and are well discoverable via auto completion.

 ## Side Note: Why Not Use Interface Builder?